ramonpm4/Perfil-Personal/README.md

 # Ramón Peralta Martínez — Data Scientist | Biologist | PhD

 Hi!
 I'm Ramón — a Data Scientist focused on helping businesses make better decisions through data.
-With a background in biology and a PhD in Biochemistry (thesis written, defense pending), I bring analytical depth and a hands-on approach to solving complex problems.
+With a background in molecular biology and a PhD in Biochemistry (thesis written, defense pending), I bring analytical depth and a hands-on approach to solving complex problems.

 I transitioned into Data Science after several years of scientific research, developing a strong analytical mindset and attention to detail.
 I now work on freelance projects applying machine learning and deep learning to business challenges — from customer segmentation to agricultural performance analysis — building end-to-end solutions from clean data pipelines to web-based applications.